 - Coordinates with RCWM Program Execution Organizations to ensure RCWM Program Support Functions are available to meet requirements;

-- Drafts RCWM Program Budget Guidance, coordinates budget submissions, policies, reports and schedules, as appropriate, with the DoD Components, assists in resolving comments, and provides recommendations for approval;
+- Drafts RCWM Program Work Plan, coordinates submissions, policies, reports and schedules, as appropriate, with the DoD Components, assists in resolving comments, and provides recommendations for approval;

 - Participates in the DoD planning, programming, budgeting and execution process to help ensure adequate funding required for the RCWM Program Support Functions is identified and requested;